RFCUNY complies with federal regulations regarding the employment of foreign nationals (non-US citizens and non-permanent residents).

 An H-1B petition is employer-specific such that only the petitioner(s) may employ the individual.
 If an individual is in H-1B status for employment elsewhere, that individual is authorized for RFCUNY employment only if RFCUNY also files an H-1B petition (a concurrent petition).
 Employees in H-1B status may be reimbursed for travel and expenses by an outside institution, but may not receive honoraria or other compensation.

-The B-1 visa classification may be used by a scholar coming to the United States for a temporary stay (generally up to six months) to participate in scientific, educational, or professional collaboration, business conventions or conferences, or to undertake independent research.
+The B-1 visa classification may be used by an individual coming to the United States for a temporary stay (generally up to six months) to participate in scientific, educational, or professional collaboration, business conventions or conferences, or to undertake independent research.
 B-1 visa holders are prohibited from engaging in paid employment.
 The foreign national must apply for a B-1 visa at an American consulate abroad and should present a letter of invitation from the CUNY faculty host.

 In general, a B-1 or "WB" visitor may not receive a salary or income from a U.S.- based institution or entity, but may receive provision for expenses incidental to the visit, such as a subsistence allowance or reimbursement for travel and daily living expenses.
 Under certain restrictive circumstances, the regulations may permit honoraria to be paid for visits of fewer than nine days.

 An international student who will complete a degree at a university in the United States may be eligible to apply for a period of training and employment authorization in the field of study immediately upon degree completion.
-An F-1 student may be eligible for a 12 month period of "practical training," with possible extension if the degree was in a STEM (Science, Technology, Engineering, Math) field.
-A J-1 student may be eligible for 18 months of "academic training,” with possible extension if the student completed a doctorate and will do postdoctoral research.
+An F-1 student may be eligible for a 12 month period of "practical training," with possible extension if the degree is in a STEM (Science, Technology, Engineering, Math) field.
+A J-1 student may be eligible for 18 months of "academic training,” with possible extension if the student has completed a doctorate and will do postdoctoral research.
 Upon completion of practical or academic training, it may be possible to apply to USCIS for change of status, to H-1B or J-1 scholar, for continued employment.

 An F-1 and J-1 student may apply for practical or academic training in advance of receiving their degrees through the international student office at their university.
 International student offices should urge prospective practical or academic trainees to apply for this permission well in advance of the proposed start of RFCUNY appointment or employment.
 USCIS will issue an Employment Authorization Document (EAD), a small laminated card, as proof of employment eligibility to F-1 practical trainees.
 J-1s do not need EADs but should possess evidence of academic training authorization with a valid Form DS-2019.